Hazzard13/livesplit-electron/README.md

 # Livesplit Electron
 *A simple electron wrapper for LiveSplit.org.*

 Note: Don't ask for support, I'm not going to support it.
-I did this for me myself and I. If you find a bug, you're more than welcome to submit a pull request or fork it.
+I did this for me, myself, and I. If you find a bug, you're more than welcome to submit a pull request or fork it.
 I don't care, seriously- not going to hurt my feelings I promise.

 ### What You Need:
 * NodeJS Installed (10.15 or Higher)